-A UNIVERSITY AND COLLEGE COMPOSITE FEE OF \$50 for New York State residents, or \$150 for nonresidents, is required at the beginning of each term.
-This fee and the tuition cover the following services: (1) Health services and medical care.
+A UNIVERSITY AND COLLEGE COMPOSITE FEE OF \$155 is required of every student at the beginning of each term.
+This fee covers the following services: (1) Health services and medical care.
 These services are centered in the University Clinic or out-patient department and in the Cornell Infirmary or hospital.
 Students are entitled to unlimited visits at the Clinic; laboratory and X-ray examinations indicated for diagnosis and treatment; hospitalization in the Infirmary with medical care for a maximum of fourteen days each term and emergency surgical care.
+The cost for these services is included in the College and University general fee.
 For further details, including charges for special services, see the Announcement of General Information.
 (2) Willard Straight Hall membership.
 Willard Straight Hall is the student union; each student shares in the common privileges afforded by the operation of Willard Straight Hall, subject to regulations approved by the Board of Managers of the Hall.
 (3) Laboratory services for courses taken in the State Colleges.
 (4) University administration and endowed college laboratory services.
 (5) Physical recreation.
-Each male student is entitled to the use of the gymnasium and the university playgrounds, and to the use of a locker, bathing facilities, and towels in Teagle Hall, Barton Hall, or the Schoellkopf Memorial Building; and each woman student to the use of the women's recreation rooms and playgrounds, and to the use of a locker.
+Each male student is entitled to the use of the gymnasium and the university playgrounds, and to the use of a locker, bathing facilities. and towels in Teagle Hall, Barton Hall, or the Schoellkopf Memorial Building; and each woman student to the use of the women's recreation rooms and playgrounds, and to the use of a locker.
 (6) Student activities.
 The fee helps to provide funds for worthy student organizations as approved by the Board of Trustees on recommendation of the Executive Board of the Cornell Student Government.